arthurcohen/ChaosCards/README.md

 At the end, I got up with a online Jokenpo game.
 It resembles the original game, if you really try to believe hahaha!

+It uses Realtime Database as a service from the [Firestore](https://firebase.google.com/docs/firestore), a [Firebase](https://firebase.google.com) flexible solution for NoSQL database.

 ## Running

 Sadly, to run this app, you will need to build the installer in the Android Studio.
 I will make it available in the Play Store in the future.